dnoruttom/SQL---Pizza-Sales-Analysis/README.md

 # SQL: Pizza-Sales-Analysis

 ## Project Overview
 This data analysis project aims to provide insight into the sales performance of a Pizza company.
-By analysing the various aspects of the sales data, we seek to identify trends, make data-driven recommendations, and gain a deep understanding of the company’s performance.
+By analysing the various aspects of the sales data, I seek to identify trends, make data-driven recommendations, and gain a deep understanding of the company’s performance.

 ## Key Performance Indicators (KPIs)